 The conjuncture of globalisation, increased migration and digitisation has created new spaces for communication, social and cultural exchanges and encounters.
 Both in online and offline environments across the globe, we experience an increase in plurilingualism and multiculturalism.
-Further, digital technologies have made communication increasingly multimodal as we switch or swipe between images, text, memes, emoticons, sound clips, etc. In the current climate of lock-down or social distancing measures across the globe in response to COVID-19, online platforms have become the primary site of exchange for many of us.
+Further, digital technologies have made communication increasingly multimodal as we switch or swipe between images, text, memes, emoticons, sound clips, etc. During the lock-downs or social distancing measures imposed on countries across the globe in response to COVID-19, online platforms have become the primary site of exchange for many of us.
 However, while there is exponential growth in the possibilities available for cross-cultural communication, divisions between social, ethnic or national groups are growing as intolerance and inequality, xenophobia and extremism are on the rise.

 In today’s complex societal ecologies where multiple languages and modalities are simultaneously available for communication, it is vital to develop enhanced literacies capable of fostering individual and community agency and engagement for this highly interconnected but fragmented world.

-This research network brings together scholars and artists from the UK to collaborate internationally with colleagues from Portugal, Poland, Spain, Hungary, Italy & Hong Kong with diverse areas of expertise including translation studies, theatre & performance studies, cultural & literary studies, curatorial studies, education, modern languages, teacher & translator training, music and the fine arts.
+This research network brings together scholars and artists with diverse areas of expertise including translation studies, theatre & performance studies, cultural & literary studies, curatorial studies, education, modern languages, teacher & translator training, music and the fine arts.

 Our objectives are

 - to bring different perspectives and disciplines together to develop a holistic understanding of intersemiotic practices in the language areas of network members.